hotio/website/docs/faq.md

 ## Troubleshooting

+??? question "What are the default qBittorrent login credentials?"

+    The default username is `admin` and the default password is `adminadmin`.
+If this doesn't work you're probably running Unraid and you'll most likely have to change the internal port on which the WebUI runs to match the external port.

 ??? question "Someone asked you for a 'docker-compose' snippet...How do you give them that?"

     If you are not using `docker-compose` that can sound like a daunting task.
 Have no fear though, the following cli command spits it out.